infumap/infumap/docs/cli.md

 - **-i --id:** The user id.
 - **-s --settings (optional):** Path to a toml settings configuration file.
 If not specified and the `env_only` config value is not defined via an environment variable, `~/.infumap/settings.toml` will be used (and auto-created if it doesn't exist).

+### text-extraction

+Run the text extraction processing loop without starting the web server.
+This command will load items, initialize the configured object store, and then continuously call the external text extraction service for PDFs that do not yet have extracted text artifacts.

+Options:

+- **-s --settings (optional):** Path to a toml settings configuration file.
+If not specified, `~/.infumap/settings.toml` will be assumed.
+- **--text-extraction-url (optional):** Override the configured `text_extraction_url` for this process.

 ## API Commands